kr-g/smog/README.md

 # smog

-simple media organizer - organize media files (as of now only pictures)
+simple media organizer - organize media files

-e.g. `20220202_093343.jpg`
+e.g. a file `20220202_093343.jpg`
-into a folder structure like `~/media-repo/2022/02/20220202/20220202_093343.jpg` if possible exif metadata is used to determine the date, otherwise it's extracted from the name (experimental).
+is moved into a folder structure like `~/media-repo/2022/02/20220202/20220202_093343.jpg`.

+if possible xmp/exif metadata is used to determine the date, otherwise it's extracted from the name (experimental).

 # what's new ?

-Check
+check
 [`CHANGELOG`](https://github.com/kr-g/smog/blob/main/CHANGELOG.md)
 for latest ongoing, or upcoming news.

 # limitations

-Check
+check
 [`BACKLOG`](https://github.com/kr-g/smog/blob/main/BACKLOG.md)
 for open development tasks and limitations.